Whether you want to reinvigorate your swim practice or reignite your swimming mojo The OSS Swim Couch to 5K will help get you there.

 Welcome to our Swim Couch to 5k seven week training programme.

 For every session in your weekly programme the warm up and cool down will be the same – a 9 minute WARM UP and a 3 minute COOL DOWN.
-Use them as time to clear your mind ahead of swimming: concentrate on being streamlined, being propulsive, pulling with your hand and forearm, hiding from the water and swimming effortlessly.
+Use them as time to clear your mind ahead of swimming: concentrate on being streamlined, propulsive, pulling with your hand and forearm, gliding through the water and swimming effortlessly.

 WARM UP: Before you get in the water try several minutes of dry land arm swinging to jump start your warm up.
-If you find it hard to get your face in, dab some water on your cheeks and back of neck before you enter: it all helps remove the shock reflex.
+If you find it hard to put your face into cold, open water, dab some water on your cheeks and back of neck before you enter which will help remove the shock reflex.

 Once in the water, use the first 9 minutes to warm up, consisting of the following: